epic-collab/epic-collab.github.io/competition.md

       </div>
       <div class="col-sm-9">
         <h3>Database Distribution</h3>
          Teams will use a small dataset to examine how well moment-to-moment, continuous ratings of valence and arousal can be modeled using 8 physiological features (e.g., ECG, EDA, RSP, and EMG).
-To establish how well these models perform when exposed to different people and emotion contexts, competitors will cross-validate their models (1) across time, (2) across subjects, (3) across emotion categories, and (4) across stimuli.
       </div>
     </div>
     <div class="col-sm-12">